kurator-dev/kurator/docs/content/en/docs/fleet-manager/backup/_index.md

 ---
-title: "Unified Backup, Restore, and Migrate"
+title: "Unified Backup, Restore, and Migration"
 linkTitle: "Unified Backup"
 weight: 40
 description: >
   The easiest way to manage multi cluster Unified Backup, Restore, and Migration with Fleet.
 ---

-Kurator introduces a unified solution for backup, restore, and migration across multiple clusters in Fleet.
+Kurator provides a unified solution for backup, restore, and migration of applications and their related cluster resources across multiple Fleet clusters.
-This feature, integrated with [Velero](https://velero.io/), simplifies the process of managing backups, restoring data, and migrating resources across clusters through a streamlined one-click operation.
+This approach addresses the challenges of managing these tasks across various environments, ensuring clarity and consistency for users.

+Through its integration with [Velero](https://velero.io/), Kurator delivers a one-click solution with a unified status view.
+This empowers users with efficient management and clear visibility into application backups, restores, and migrations across Fleet clusters.

 The following are the main benefits of this feature.